How To Make iPhone Apps – Object Oriented Programming and Classes

 @end

-Now imagine if multiple threads are trying to set and retrieve the property of an object simultaneously.
-This can lead to unexpected behaviour and most likely app crashes!
+Imagine if multiple threads are trying to set and retrieve the property of an object simultaneously.
+This can lead to unexpected behaviour and most likely app crashes.

 You could set the value of a property like this: